Main content start

 • strong potential for the fellowship experience to enlarge a candidate’s understanding of an identified issue or challenge in the field of ethics, technology, and public policy

-• Due on Thursday, February 1 at 11:59pm PT.
-Interviews for finalists will take place the week of February 19 for Round 2 applicants.
+• Due on Wednesday, February 3 at 11:59pm PT.
+Interviews for finalists will take place the weeks of February 8 and February 15 for Round 2 applicants.

 Complete applications are screened, finalists interviewed, and fellows selected by the host organizations staff with the intention to award fellowships in mid-January for Round 1 applicants and the end of February for Round 2 applicants.
 In the event that the fellowship spots are filled after Round 1, applications will no longer be accepted.
 If this is the case, we will update the SOLO, HAI, and EST Initiatives websites to reflect this change.
 It is strongly encouraged that students apply early.